mosip/documentation/docs/biometric-devices.md

 |Authentication|Iris|Single eye scanner|SBI 2.0|[Iris image spec](biometric-image-specification.md#iris)|
 |Authentication|Face|Camera|SBI 2.0|[Face image spec](biometric-image-specification.md#face)|

-\* An adopter may choose to have different sub-types, however, the certification needs to be adhered to.
+\* An adopter may choose to have different subtypes, however, the certification needs to be adhered to.

 ## Encrolment flow